 One of my favorite poems is Robert Frost’s The Road Not Taken.
 If you haven’t read that, you might wanna scroll down and read it first.
-Not just for you to get into the vibe of what this post is gonna be about.
-I mean it’s a really good poem.
+It’s not just for you to get into the vibe of what this post is gonna be about – I mean, it’s a really good poem!

 But if you love poetry like me, I’m sure you’ve read this one.